It is a biological membrane that separates the interior of all cells from the external environment.

 These extensions are wrapped in a membrane and project from the cell surface to detect the external environment and contact the substrate or other cells.

 The cell’s contents within the cell membrane are made up of numerous membrane-bound organelles, which contribute to the overall function of the cell.

 Each organelle’s origin, structure, and function lead to significant variation in cell composition due to the individual uniqueness associated with each organelle.

 - Mitochondria and chloroplasts are considered to have evolved from bacteria, known as the endosymbiotic theory.

 - In eukaryotic cells, the nuclear membrane separates the contents of the nucleus from the cytoplasm of the cell.

-- The ER, which is part of the endomembrane system, which makes up a very large portion of the total cell membrane content.
+- The ER, part of the endomembrane system, makes up a substantial portion of the total cell membrane content.